SharkSnack/shiren-2/content/dungeons/7-sealed-room.md

 Use arrows and staves to defeat or stop them from throwing Gitan from a distance.

 There's a 30% chance for golden stairs to be generated inside a wall tile on 6\~10F,<br/>
-so read Wall Collapse Scrolls if you want to enter the first Golden Interval.<br/>
+so read Great Hall Scrolls if you want to enter the first Golden Interval.<br/>
 It takes more time, but you can level a Pop Tank up and control the Cranky Tank<br/>using a Possession Staff to break walls with cannonballs as well.

 ### 11-19F